-This is the third report for the Definitive Map Review in the parish of Parracombe.
-The background to the Review in Parracombe was summarised in the first report of 15 November 2018.
+This is the third report for the Definitive Map Review in the parish of Parracombe (having been deferred from the meeting held on 13 July 2023).
+The background to the Review in Parracombe was discussed in the first report of 15 November 2018.